katkapsasky/yorkshire-art-house/README.md

 - HTML: Used for site layout and context
 - CSS: Used for site layout and aesthetics
+- CSS Grid: Used for site layout, aesthetics and responsiveness
+- CSS Flexbox: Used for site layout, aesthetics and responsiveness
 - [Gitpod](https://gitpod.io): Used as a cloud-based development IDE
 - [Github](https://github.com/): Used to securely store my code online
 - [Git](https://git-scm.com/): Used for version control
 - [Balsamiq](https://balsamiq.com/): Used for making wireframes
 - [TinyPng](https://tinypng.com/): Used for compressing images
 - [Image Resizer](https://imageresizer.com/): Used for resizing images
+- [Eyedropper](https://eyedropper.org/installed): Used for selecting colors from the hero image
+- [Coolors](https://coolors.co/305373-c5d86d-f7f7f2-2c6e49-c8a7ab): Used for creating the website color palette

 ---